 § 10 Amendments, Transformation, and Dissolution of the Foundation

 (1) Amendments are allowed, as long as they are considered necessary to adapt to changing conditions.
 They should not impair or abolish the tax privileges of the Foundation.
 If they may affect the tax privileges of the Foundation, they are submitted to the competent tax authority to comment.

 (2) Changes in the Foundation’s objectives are admissible only if its fulfillment is impossible or if circumstances change such that the fulfillment of the Foundation’s purpose no longer seems sensible.
 Transformation and dissolution of the Foundation shall be governed by the statutory provisions.

 (3) Any decision under paragraphs 1 and 2 requires the approval of all members of the Board.
-The decisions become effective only after approval by the Government (§ 12).
+The decisions become effective only after approval by the Foundation Supervisory Authority (§ 12).

 § 11 Asset Seizure